Marler: Famous Anthony’s should pay hepatitis A victims’ medical expenses and wage loss and vaccinate its employees, now!

-Category: Food Hits: 1Word cloud concept illustration of hepatitis virus glowing light effect
+Category: Food Hits: 12Word cloud concept illustration of hepatitis virus glowing light effect

 Over the last weeks I have talked to and been retained by dozens of Roanoke area residents sickened, and the family members of a man and a woman who died, from hepatitis A after the simple act of eating at a local restaurant where an unvaccinated employee worked while infectious and who failed to wash their hands and wear gloves after going to the restroom.